 Don't miss the adjacent Bicentennial Park, made up of 247 acres of swamps, lakes, and parks dotted with picnic grounds

-and bike trials.
+and bike trails.
 The area, a former quarry, was developed to commemorate Australia's Bicentennial celebrations in 1988.
-There's a visitor center outlining the history of the park, as well as a café (Lillies on the Park).
 The most scenic and relaxing way to get to Sydney Olympic Park is to take the RiverCat from Circular Quay to Homebush Bay.
 You can also take a train from Central Station, Sydney, to Olympic Park.